oesteban/hcph-sops/docs/processing/qaqc-criteria-preprocessed.md

     - [ ] Check that the blue line correctly outlines the boundary between GM and WM.
     - [ ] Check that the magenta line outlines ventricles.
     - [ ] Check that the contours do not exclude single voxels within piecewise-smooth regions (generally more identifiable in the WM and inside the ventricles).
-      Careful if those single excluded voxels only appear close to tissue boundaries, they are likely misclassified because of partial volume effect, as such it does not constitute an exclusion criteria.
+      Be careful if those single excluded voxels only appear close to tissue boundaries.
+      They are likely misclassified because of the partial volume effect, and as such, they do not constitute an exclusion criteria.
     - [ ] Check that the contours do not include other tissues than the tissue of interest (GM; magenta, WM; blue).
-    - [ ] If you found any of the issues above, do not use the CompCor confounds for nuisance regression.
+    - [ ] **Do not** use the CompCor confounds for nuisance regression if you find any of the issues above.

 ### Spatial normalization of the anatomical T1w reference